Women's One Day International: Temporary ODI status

-In April 2021, the ICC awarded permanent Test and ODI status to all full member women's teams.
-Afghanistan and Zimbabwe gained ODI status for the first time as a result of this decision.
-In May 2022, the ICC awarded WODI status to the Netherlands, Papua New Guinea, Scotland, Thailand and the United States; all of these nations other than Scotland had qualified for the abandoned 2021 Women's Cricket World Cup Qualifier (although PNG withdrew from the qualifier due to COVID-19).
+The ICC grants temporary ODI status to additional teams representing Associate members.
+In May 2022, the ICC awarded women's ODI status to the Netherlands, Papua New Guinea, Scotland, Thailand and the United States; all of these nations other than Scotland had qualified for the abandoned 2021 Women's Cricket World Cup Qualifier (although PNG withdrew from the qualifier due to COVID-19).